-Learn how to make a homemade version of the seasonal Pumpkin Spice Latte, right in the comfort of your own kitchen!
-A hot or iced latte is simple to make and customize to your liking.
-Plus, it’s way better than Starbucks.
+Learn how to make a Pumpkin Spice Latte, right in the comfort of your own kitchen!
+Using real pumpkin purée, pumpkin pie spice, favorite sweetener and milk.
+It’s way better than Starbucks, AND I share how to make a hot or iced latte, customized to your liking.

 The Best Fall Latte At Home